ashutoshmjain/gita/src/prologue.md

 - In `Vaidik` framework of Indian mythology, God is not a person.
 It is a combination of three basic protocols.
 The protocol that turns knowledge into manifested conscious beings when certain conditions are met, is known as `Vishnu`.
 Each of the manifested being has a separate set of conditions required to manifest.
 In that, a mosquito is different from a snake.
 Hence, `Vishnu` is the collection of templates of creation.
 - In his idol image, `Vishnu` is normally shown to bear the universal continuum `Chakra` on his finger.
 The incarnations of `Vishnu`, lead the life to higher state of consciousness.
 For example first incarnation of `Vishnu`, `Matsya Avtara` a fish, symbolizes the conscious growth when living beings moved from water to solid earth.
 His second incarnation was `Kurma` a turtle depicting the ability of conscious beings to stay and live long on Earth.
 The ten incarnations of `Vishnu` are called `Dashavataras` .
 They are compared to evolution; `Kurma` - the amphibian - is regarded the next stage after `Matysa`, the fish.
 Here is the detailed [evolutionary interpretation](https://en.wikipedia.org/wiki/Dashavatara).
 - The other two primal forces (potencies of knowledge are `Bramha` and `Siva`.
 It is important to mention that while all three have their respective representations (in idols) in the human form, only `Vishnu` may physically incarnate in living form.
 Obviously, because `Vishnu` is the science of manifestation.
 It must present reference examples. `Bramh` and `Siva` never incarnate in the physical world.

 ---

-[^knowledge]: "Knowledge" is hidden in the most granular details whereas "Information" is the art of hiding the details.
+[^knowledge]: "Knowledge" is hidden in the granular details whereas "Information" is the art of hiding the details.
 A git repository is a good tool to develop a mental model that contrasts "knowledge" from "information".
 A git repository typically comes with a readme file - a description of what the code is intended for.
 This readme file is "information".
-Most of the times, we can use the code based on the instructions in the readme file - without even knowing the language in which it was written.
+Most of the times, we may use the code based on the instructions in the readme file - without even knowing the language in which it was written.
 The information has utility value but utility is NOT knowledge.
 The "knowledge" is locked in the commits of the repository - how the developer improved the code over successive iterations.
 Sometimes because she herself was not satisfied and other times because someone raised an issue.
 Every commit may have some documentation but it is almost impossible to appreciate all the changes that lead to a successful piece of code.
 "Information" (the utility value) is for every seeker of utility whereas the "knowledge" stays only with the developer who performs repeated actions to improve the code.
-"Knowledge" can't be communicated because communication must be limited to a catchy narrative or else it becomes too boring.
+"Knowledge" can't be communicated because communication must be limited to a catchy narrative or else it gets incomprehensible.
 Mathematically speaking: "knowledge" = "Information" + "Yazna" (appropriate `Karma` done on regular basis).
 Since "information" is freely available (massless), the only substantive element is `Karma`.

 ---